If you simply need help with your account, please contact Customer Support via email to firstname.lastname@example.org

 We are interested in security vulnerabilities that can be exploited to gain access to member data.
 We will only qualify and reward a vulnerability if and only if the bug can be successfully used by itself or in combination with another vulnerability you report to access user data that is not yours.
-General "bugs" are never qualifying vulnerabilities, and anything that is not a exploit is a general "bug."
+General "bugs" are never qualifying vulnerabilities, and anything that is not an exploit is a general "bug."
 The exploit must rely only on vulnerabilities of Phrendly's systems.

-Examples of Qualifying Vulnerabilities
+Examples of Potentially Qualifying Vulnerabilities

 - Authentication flaws

 - Circumvention of our Platform/Privacy permissions model

 - Cross-site request forgery (CSRF/XSRF).
 This excludes logout CSRF.

 Examples of Non-Qualifying Vulnerabilities